benjamingr/peer5-docs/docs/faq.md

 ---

+**How secure is the Peer5 service?**

+Peer5 uses the [WebRTC data channel](https://www.html5rocks.com/en/tutorials/webrtc/datachannels/) to transfer data between users.
+The data channel is secured using [SCTP](https://en.wikipedia.org/wiki/Stream_Control_Transmission_Protocol) protocols and [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) encryption.
+Communication with the Peer5 backend is done via secured WebSocket, which also uses TLS encryption.

+Existing content protection and geo-fencing schemes remain the same when Peer5 is enabled.
+Each user session starts with a standard client-server exchange, manifest request and media request.
+P2P activity only starts to work after the user is authorized.
+The server sees the same exact requests (tokens, keys, cookies, etc.) with and without Peer5.

+Peer5 does not interfere with DRM and stream encryption since the segments sent between users are the same as the segments that users receive from the edge server.
+The Peer5 service doesn't compromise the stream in any way, since the only users that view the stream have already been authenticated by the server and have received a decryption key - which, importantly, isn't transferred through the Peer5 network.
+Content is also never stored locally or in any persistent data storage.

+---

 **Does Peer5 work with DRM?**

 Yes.
 Peer5 works with DRM.
 Our P2P CDN is completely agnostic to content protection.